88-degrees/Book-of-Changes/appendix02s2.md

 [Yú Fān](https://en.wikipedia.org/wiki/Yu_Fan) (Míng dynasty) says on paragraph 5: -- 'Words should not be uttered rashly.
 Then, when uttered, they will be [found accordant with principle](#p-333).
 But it is only the master of the virtue belonging to the due mean who can attain to this.'

 <a id="fn_242"/>[333:LIII](#fr_242) The [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, to bring out the suitability of the Great Symbolism and its application, say: -- 'A tree springing up on the ground is a tree as it begins to grow.
 A tree on a hill is high and large.
 Every tree when it begins to grow, shows its [branches and twigs](#p-334) gradually becoming long.
 Every morning and every evening show some difference; and when the tree is high and great, whether it be of an ordinary or extraordinary size, it has taken years to reach its dimensions.
-This illustrates the difference between the advance in [**Shēng ䷭**](e58d87sheng.md) (46) and that in [**Jiàn ䷴**](e6b890jian.md).
+This illustrates the difference between the advance in [**䷭ Shēng**](e58d87sheng.md) (46) and that in [**䷴ Jiàn**](e6b890jian.md).
 Then the maintenance of extraordinary virtue in the application and the improvement of manners is a gradual process.
 The improvement of the manners, moreover, flows from the maintenance of the extraordinary virtue; which implies also a gradual operation and progress.'

 Paragraph 1.
 The danger is the result of circumstances; the small officer has not brought it on himself.

 Paragraph 2.
 Only the geese appear in this paragraph; but the writer is thinking of the advancing officer.
-I cannot but think that in the language and sentiment also there is an echo of the [Shih King, 1, ix, ode 6](https://ctext.org/dictionary.pl?if=en&id=14902).
+I cannot but think that in the language and sentiment also there is an echo of the [Shī Jīng, 1, ix, ode 6](https://ctext.org/dictionary.pl?if=en&id=14902).

 The 'separation from his comrades' has respect to line 3 not finding its correlate in 6.
 'The wife's failing in her proper course' has respect to the line being undivided and not in the centre.